donottalk/drafts-documentation/draftspro.md

   </div>
   <div class='content'>
     <h2>Themes and Icons</h2>
     <p>Make the app experience suit your tastes.
 Dark, solarized and other app-wide themes with automatic switching.
-Customize the app home screen icons.</p>
+Customize the app home screen icons. <a href="/editor/appearance">Details</a></p>
   </div>
 </div>